Where is it?

 Travelling by Car or Bus

 Highway connections between the destinations on the Croatian coast and Central Europe are improving more and more.
 During the summer months traffic is quite dense at border crossings, which can cause minor congestions.
 You need a valid driver's license and Green insurance card to enter Croatia and drive through it.
 Toll is charged on highways, semi-highways and bridges according to the section (road) length and vehicle type.
-It can be paid at toll booths in cash, with credit cards (American Express, Diners, MasterCard, Maestro, Visa) or cheques (the lowest amount per cheque 10,00 Kuna).
+It can be paid at toll booths in cash, with credit cards (American Express, Diners, MasterCard, Maestro, Visa).
 Toll can also be paid in Euros.

 - In Croatia, people drive on the right side of the road